Fight Wrinkles With This Jennifer Aniston-Approved Drink

 But is a collagen-infused smoothie really worth the effort?
 All signs point to yes.

-First off, ingestible collagen craze is nothing new—it's existed in Asia for years and is scientifically proven to work.
-In the U.S., it recently picked up steam right alongside the Hollywood bone broth craze, which essentially provides the same healthy-skin benefits.
+First off, the digestible collagen craze is nothing new—it's existed in Asia for years and is scientifically proven to work.
+In the US, it recently picked up steam right alongside the Hollywood bone broth craze, which essentially provides the same healthy-skin benefits.

 The most popular brand of drinkable collagen right now (and the one Jen loves) is by Vital Proteins.
 But just a note—it's not vegetarian friendly.
 Scratch that, they actually do have a veggie-friendly version coming out this month, but the majority of drinkable collagen blends are derived from beef-bone and fish-scale sources.
 You also have to drink the stuff daily for around a month's time to notice any kind of glowy-skin difference.

 "In Australia we have this brand Proplenish that I use.
-I put a packet in my daily smoothie and I seriously see the difference—it just made my skin plumper," noted activewear designer Lorna Jane when we asked her about it.
+I put a packet in my daily smoothie and I seriously see the difference—it just made my skin plumper," noted activewear designer Lorna Jane to E!
+News.

-But brace yourself, because the add-ins have a distinct, not-so-appetizing taste.
+Brace yourself, because the add-ins have a distinct, not-so-appetizing taste.
 "I highly recommend going the smoothie route—you can't taste it at all when it's blended.
-I tried mixing it with hot water and lemon, but could sense that it wasn't just water in there and it made me a bit sick to my stomach (but that might be all mental)," noted E!
+I tried mixing it with hot water and lemon, but could sense that it wasn't just water in there, and it made me a bit sick to my stomach (but that might be all mental)," noted E!
 News social editor Kailey Harless, who tested out the bone-broth formula from Vital Proteins.

 Our advice: If you already make a daily smoothie, pop it in for an added boost and little extra effort.
-And if you're totally new to the supplement game: Start now because, for Jennifer Aniston-esque results, it's worth it.
+If you're totally new to the supplement game: Start now because, for Jennifer Aniston-esque results, it's worth it.